raviairora1999/Contest-Tracker/README.md

-**Hey there CP Mates **
+Hey there, CP Mates! 👋

-Welcome to Contest Tracker
+Welcome to Contest Tracker 🎯

 The Contest Tracker website is designed to help competitive programmers stay updated with upcoming and past contests from LeetCode, CodeChef, and Codeforces.
-It provides a centralized interface where users can view contest schedules and create customizable email reminders before contests start.
+It provides a centralized interface where users can view contest schedules and set customizable email reminders before contests start.

+📅 Never miss a contest again!
+Set reminders and stay ahead in your CP journey.

+🔗 Check it out here: www.xyz.com 🚀🔥
 ![image](https://github.com/user-attachments/assets/a736845a-628c-4572-83d5-c74c4ae069cf)